 The College's cash, except petty cash, is held by the Flathead County Treasurer and pooled with other County cash.
 With the College cash which is not necessary for short-term obligations, the College participates in a County-wide investment program whereby all available cash is invested by the County Treasurer in pooled investments.
 Interest earned on the pooled investments is distributed to each contributing entity and fund on a pro rata basis.
-The County's investment portfolio as of June 30, 2016 and 2015, consisted of certificates of deposit, savings accounts, and U.S. Government Securities.
+The County's investment portfolio as of June 30, 2017 and 2016, consisted of certificates of deposit, savings accounts, and U.S. Government Securities.

 The College does not own specific identifiable investment securities in the pool; therefore, is not subject to categorization.
 Information regarding investment risk, collateral, security, and fair values for Flathead County deposits and investments is available from Flathead County Treasurer's office, 800 S. Main Street, Kalispell, Montana 59901.
-Fair value approximates carrying value for investments as of June 30, 2016 and 2015.
 The Flathead County external investment pool is not rated.